Carving wood

 At this point, it is important to keep tools razor-sharp if you intend to leave the tool marks as the final texture.
 Any nicks in the tool's edge will leave white lines in the cut and detract from the final appearance.

-If you want to leave chisel marks as the final texture, concentrate on following the contour of the shapes, as though the marks are wrapping around the shape.
+If you want to leave chisel marks as the final texture rather than sanding, concentrate on following the contour of the shapes arond, as though the marks are wrapping around the shape.
+This will help accentuate the feeling of roudness.

 Details